HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 // ProofWiki / Compact Space satisfies Finite Intersection Axiom
 // ProofWiki / Intersection of Closed Set with Compact Subspace is Compact

-\[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Continuity and Compactness / 36 Theorem
+\[Pugh 2015\] / 2 A Taste of Topology / 4 Compactness / Continuity and Compactness / 36 Theorem
 ProofWiki / Continuous Image of Compact Space is Compact

-This theorem generalizes the "Extreme Value Theorem"/"Maximum-Minimum Theorem"
+This theorem generalizes the **"Extreme Value Theorem"/"Maximum-Minimum Theorem"**
 since the closed interval [a, b] is compact
 f([a, b]) is compact and then is bounded
-\[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Continuity and Compactness / 37 Corollary
+\[Pugh 2015\] / 2 A Taste of Topology / 4 Compactness / Continuity and Compactness / 37 Corollary

 Topological Property //Bicompactness(originally called)
 ProofWiki / Definition:Topological Property
-\[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Continuity and Compactness / 38 Theorem
+\[Pugh 2015\] / 2 A Taste of Topology / 4 Compactness / Continuity and Compactness / 38 Theorem

 The closed interval \[a, b\] is equinumerous to R while \[a, b\] and R are not homeomorphic.
 \[Pugh 2015\] / 1 RealNumbers / 4 Cardinality / 11 Corollary
-\[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Continuity and Compactness / 39 Corollary
+\[Pugh 2015\] / 2 A Taste of Topology / 4 Compactness / Continuity and Compactness / 39 Corollary
 //not continous
 the open interval is homeomorphic to R